bartvandebiezen/css-conventions/css-conventions.md

 ## Nesting

-### Do not nest selectors deeper than 3 levels.
+### A selector may contain no more than three mini selectors.

 - Even when using the BEM methodology, you cannot avoid cascading.
 Think about content where you have little control, such as user generated content.
-In these cases it is allowed to nest selectors, but never deeper than 3 levels.
+In these cases it is allowed to cascade, but never deeper than three levels.

 **Right:**
 ```CSS